AGE OLD DISORDERS — AN ALTERNATIVE TREATMENT

 One in five veterans returning from Iraq and Afghanistan conflicts have been identified as experiencing symptoms of PTSD.
 Other forms of this are complex trauma and TBI.
 These traumas result in behavioral, mood, and sleep symptoms along with emotional detachment or unwanted thoughts.
 Specific symptoms include agitation, irritability, hostility, hyper-vigilance, self-destructive behavior, social isolation, flashbacks, fear, severe anxiety or mistrust (American Psychiatric Association 2013).
 Additional symptoms of PTSD include information processing disregulation with impairments in attention and working memory (Karl Malta, & Maercker, 2006), excessive reactivity to trauma-related cues (Buckley, Blanchard & Neill, 2000) and physiological responses that trigger the “flight-fright” response (Benson, 1975).

-Traditional treatments for trauma/PTSD symptoms include pharmacotherapy and/or talk therapy, both of which have some realistic limitations.
+Traditional treatments for trauma/PTSD symptoms include pharmacotherapy and/or talk therapy, both of which have limitations.
 Pharma has a wide variety of side effects and frequently does not address the underlying causation (Van Der Kolk et al., 2016).
 Similarly, conventional talk therapy, while helpful for some has been found not to be effective with others (Breuer & Freud, 1966, Van Der Kolk et al., 2016).
-Talk therapy also causes patients to relive the experience which can re-traumatize them.

-Tiger’s protocols of breathing, HRV, and neurofeedback by contrast avoids the potential triggering and painful experiences pertaining to the traumatic event (Reiter, Andersen, & Carlsson, 2016) and instead helps the individual by enhancing their ability to be focused, attentive, and aware in the present moment.
-Through the use of our protocols, the person is able to release the painful experience without reliving the trauma as a means to healing.
+By contrast, Tiger’s protocols of breathing, HRV, and neurofeedback avoid the potential triggering and painful experiences pertaining to the traumatic event (Reiter, Andersen, & Carlsson, 2016) and instead help the individual by enhancing their ability to be focused, attentive, and aware in the present moment.
+Through the use of our protocols, the person is able to release the painful experience without reliving the trauma as a means of healing.

 The research reveals statistically significant improvement in auditory and visual attention scores as well as improvements in overall well-being as measured by GWBS rating system.
-Well-being improvements were conceptualized as improving listening and verbal communication skills.
-In one study 60% of veterans experiencing severe to moderate symptoms reported to be clinically improved in their well-being and 78% were reporting positive levels of well-being after treatment (McReynolds, Bell, & Lincourt, 2017).
+Well-being improvements were measured by improved listening and verbal communication skills.
+In one study, 60% of veterans experiencing severe to moderate symptoms reported to be clinically improved in their well-being and 78% were reporting positive levels of well-being after treatment (McReynolds, Bell, & Lincourt, 2017).

 HELP FOR SLEEP DISORDERS

 Sleep problems are typically part of a patient’s overall presenting condition.
-Patients with ADD/ADHD, on a prescription stimulant will find it difficult to sleep which then adds to the problem on focus.
-It’s possible a patient with sleep issues aren’t even clinical ADD/ADHD.
-The Tiger system incorporates sleep assessment and education along with breathing and neurofeedback training to provide you the tools to get at the root causes of many reported patient conditions related to mental health.
+Patients with ADD/ADHD and on a prescription stimulant will find it difficult to sleep which then adds to the problem of focus.
+It’s possible a patient’s sleep issues are actually the cause of ADD/ADHD symptoms.
+The Tiger system incorporates sleep assessment and education, along with breathing and neurofeedback training, to provide you the tools to get at the root causes of many reported patient conditions related to mental health.

 Insomnia is one of the easiest issues to improve with our treatment system.
 More often than not, people who have trouble falling asleep will report dramatic improvements with their insomnia in relatively few sessions in your office.
 Some people can fall asleep ok, but then wake in the middle of the night and can’t fall back to sleep.
 Whatever the case may be, Tiger has both treatment and coaching content for you to resolve most of your patient’s sleep concerns.